antonblanchard/openlane/verilog/dv/caravel/microwatt/README.md

 Before starting flash is initialized with a hash of the offset.
 The test case then does reads at various offsets and checks if the values returned are correct.

+## memory_test
+A simple memory tester.
+Writes hashes of the offset of memory into memory, then reads them back.